monolyth-php/mural/README.md

 ...and finally in your tests, just test `Straight\Search` and `Gay\Search`.

 Mural blindly checks a string match and kicks into action if `strpos === 0`.
-So you can just as well only override subnamespaces.
+So you can just as well only override subnamespaces, pass full classnames etc.